pentandra/lifepreserver/content/blog/getting-ready-for-ngs.markdown

 Pentandra is heading to the [National Genealogical Society conference](http://www.ngsgenealogy.org/cs/conference_info) this year!
 I can't believe that the long-awaited day is approaching so fast.
 We are so excited.
-While have attended the last two years as NGS members brainstorming our business idea, this will be the first conference of any kind that we will have attended as a company.
+While we have attended the last two years as NGS members brainstorming our business idea, this will be the first conference of any kind that we will have attended as a company.
 We are looking forward to sharing with everyone what we have been working on and what we're trying to do.